Noncommutative homological mirror functor: Open mirror theorem

-parametrized by $\sigma$.
-By direct computation, the critical locus of $W^{\mir}$ is the zero section $\bP^1 \subset \CO_{\bP^1}(-1) \oplus \CO_{\bP^1}(-1)$ instead of a point.
+We wants to compare our generalized mirror with the mirror map determined by Frobenius structure.
 Unfortunately the Frobenius structure on the universal deformation space of $W^{\mir}$ is not known since Saito's theory is not yet known for non-isolated singularities.